PCC streetcar: Current

 The first PCC cars in Canada were operated by the Toronto Transit Commission (TTC) in 1938.
 By 1954, Toronto had the largest PCC fleet in the world, including many purchased second-hand from U.S. cities that abandoned streetcar service following the Second World War.
 Although it acquired new custom-designed streetcars in the late 1970s and 1980s (and which was replaced by modern LRVs by Dec.
-2019), the TTC continued using PCCs in regular service until 1995, and retains two (numbers 4500 and 4549) for charter purposes.
+2019), the TTC continued using PCCs in regular service until 1995, and retained two (numbers 4500 and 4549) for charter purposes.

+After the TTC was rebuilt for pantograph-only, instead of trolley pole operation, 4500 and 4549 were loaned to the Halton County Radial Railway in 2025, where they are currently operated.
+These cars may eventually be rebuilt with pantographs so they could return to the TTC.

 Models based on the PCC streetcar

 The PCC license was used worldwide after World War II had ended which resulted in adaptations based on the American PCC design.
 Two such licensees were successful, namely the Belgian company La Brugeoise et Nivelles (since 1988 a subsidiary of Bombardier Transportation, itself since 2021 a subsidiary of the French Alstom), who built both standard-gauge and meter-gauge cars based on the PCC license for many networks in Belgium, France and the Netherlands; and particularly the Czech ČKD Tatra, who built the largest number of the PCC type in the world, supplying a number of Central and Eastern European countries.
 Trams such as the Tatra T3 and its variant Tatra T4, together the most numerous of any tram model ever produced, are still in service today in many of the regions where they were first introduced.
 Modern variants of the Tatra T3 are still produced today by some manufacturers, such as KOS Krnov.
 The Polish Konstal 13N was not built under license.
 Only models with direct references to the original American PCC streetcar are included here.
 Later models of a particular series such as the Tatra T5 were adapted and modernized further.